 - If we do nothing, the glider will continue to roll ever more steeply.
 As we approach the desired angle of bank, ease the stick back to the middle, and take some pressure off the rudder.
 Monitor the attitude, angle of bank, and the string, as you do so and respond accordingly.

 Now we are in the turn, we want to stay there, in balance.
 In still air the goal is constant bank, attitude and speed, with no slip or skid.
 The same is true in rough air – it’s just a bit harder to achieve.

 - Maintain bank by applying aileron as needed.
-You’ll probably need some ‘opposite aileron’, with slight pressure on the stick as if you wanted to roll out of the turn.
-This is because the outer wing is now travelling faster than the inner wing, and is creating more lift, which we need to counteract to prevent the bank angle increasing.
+You’ll probably need some ‘opposite aileron’, with slight out of turn pressure on the stick as if you wanted to roll out of the turn.
+This is visible in the picture above.
+This out of turn pressure is necessary because the outer wing is now travelling faster than the inner wing, and is creating more lift, which we need to counteract to prevent the bank angle increasing.

 - With the wings banked, there is less vertical component to the lift, so we must keep the nose up by applying back pressure on the stick.
 Watch the nose track round the horizon, ensuring it is held at the same attitude as you go.
 This is easier over the flatlands!

 - Adjust the trimmer to eliminate the stick load.